 If the student/parent never filed (and were not required to file), please follow the same instructions but check the box on line 7 for “Verification of Nonfiling”

+Please be sure to resubmit the FAFSA once the new/changed information is added.
+Students can make changes to their FAFSA by logging in on studentaid.gov.
 The new FAFSA transaction will be received and reviewed by the university within 2 to 3 business days.
 Please note: Depending on the changes made, you may be required to verify the changes.
-In these situations, you will be notified of what is required so please be sure to monitor your My UNC Charlotte account for any updates if making changes to your FAFSA.
+In these situations, you will be notified of what is required so please be sure to monitor your My UNC Charlotte account for any updates.

 The review of verification documents may take up to 10 business days to complete; however, processing times may change during peak season (start of term).
 After verification is completed, and if no additional requests are made, you would be awarded within 10 business days.
 Please continue to monitor your My UNC Charlotte account for any updates regarding the status of your verification and/or awarding status.

-Students and/or parents will need to contact the IRS as information from the FAFSA or IRS may be indicating that they filed an Amended Tax Return.
+Students and/or parents will need to contact the IRS as information from the FAFSA or IRS indicates a possible amendment.
 They can also request an IRS Account Transcript as this document will determine if an amendment was done.
 Please note that you will need to submit a copy of the IRS Tax Return Transcript along with either a signed and dated 1040X, IRS Account Transcript showing an amended tax return, or other document from the IRS regarding why your return may be showing as amended.

 In order to complete verification, all required documentation must be submitted.
 If you or your parents were required to file taxes OR if you/your parents filed incorrectly and need to amend your taxes, we would suggest speaking with a tax professional or referring to the IRS guidelines for more information.